 Renewing your permit

 A reminder will be sent to renew your permit four weeks before your permit expires.
-This will be sent by email if an email address is held.
+This will be sent by email if we have your email address.

 All permits have to be renewed each year.
 Permits expire on the date printed on them.